Wikipedia

 Fathers shall not be put to death for their children, nor shall children be put to death for their fathers; a person shall be put to death for his own sin.

-According to Chronicles, Amaziah was the first to employ a mercenary army of 100,000 soldiers from Efraim (a force significantly larger then the one Alexander used for his conquest of Asia-minor) with 100 talents, as a supplement to his 300.000 Judean soldiers, in an attempt to reconquer Edom, which had rebelled during the reign of Jehoram, his great-grandfather.
+According to Chronicles, Amaziah was the first to employ a mercenary army of 100,000 soldiers from Efraim (a force significantly larger than the one Alexander used for his conquest of Asia-minor) with 100 talents, as a supplement to his 300.000 Judean soldiers, in an attempt to reconquer Edom, which had rebelled during the reign of Jehoram, his great-grandfather.
 He was commanded by an unnamed prophet to send back the mercenaries, with whom he acquiesced (2 Chronicles 25:7–10, 13), much to the annoyance of the mercenaries.
 His obedience to this command was followed by a decisive victory over the Edomites (2 Chronicles 25:14–16).

 Due to the Israelite mercenaries' anger at being excluded from the battle, they attacked and looted multiple towns in Judah.
 Amaziah resembled his father, at the beginning of his reign he was god fearing; yet Despite the fact that with the aid of the L-D, Amaziah had won a brilliant victory over the Edomites, he knew no better way of manifesting his gratitude than to establish in Jerusalem the cult of the idol worshipped by his conquered foes.
 An unnamed prophet rebuked him for this, and the king responded by threatening him that if he continued to admonish him, he would have him executed.
 To compass his chastisement, God inspired Amaziah with the idea of provoking a war with Joash, the ruler of the northern kingdom.
 His victory over Edom inflated his pride, and he challenged to a combat Jehoash, grandson of Jehu, king of Israel.
 Amaziah demanded that Joash should either recognize the suzerainty of the southern realm voluntary, or let the fate of battle decide the question.
 At first Jehoash sought to turn Amaziah aside from his purpose by a parable reminding him of the fate of Shechem, which the sons of Jacob had visited upon him for having done violence to their sister Dinah.
 Amaziah refused to be warned Jehoash's disdain and scorn for Amaziah are embodied in the stinging parable of the thistle and the cedar (2 Kings 14:9).
 In his resentment, Amaziah rushed into a disastrous battle at Beth-shemesh, and a humiliating defeat overtook his army and the land.
 The king was captured, 400 cubits of the wall of Jerusalem was broken down, the city, Temple, and palace were looted, and hostages were carried to Samaria.